Quintus Aurelius Symmachus: Life

 In 382, the Emperor Gratian, a Christian, ordered the Altar of Victory removed from the Curia, the Roman Senate house in the Forum, and curtailed the sums annually allowed for the maintenance of the Vestal Virgins, and for the public celebration of sacred rites.
 Symmachus was chosen by the Senate on account of his eloquence to lead a delegation of protest, which the Emperor refused to receive.
 Two years later, Gratian was assassinated in Lugdunum, and Symmachus, now urban prefect of Rome, addressed an elaborate epistle to Gratian's successor, Valentinian II, in a famous dispatch that was rebutted by Ambrose, the bishop of Milan.
 In an age when all religious communities credited the divine power with direct involvement in human affairs, Symmachus argues that the removal of the altar had caused a famine and its restoration would be beneficial in other ways.
 Subtly he pleads for tolerance for traditional cult practices and beliefs that the Empire was poised to suppress in the Theodosian edicts of 391.

 It was natural for Symmachus to sympathise with Magnus Maximus who had defeated Gratian.
 When Maximus was threatening to invade Italy in 387, his cause was openly advocated by Symmachus, who upon the arrival of Theodosius I was impeached for treason, and forced to take refuge in a sanctuary.
 Having been pardoned through the intervention of numerous and powerful friends, he expressed his contrition and gratitude in an apologetic address to Theodosius, by whom he was not only forgiven, but was received into favour and elevated to the consulship in 391.
 During the remainder of his life, he appears to have taken an active part in public affairs.
 The date of his death is unknown, but one of his letters was written as late as 402.

 His leisure hours were devoted exclusively to literary pursuits, as is evident from the numerous allusions in his letters to the studies in which he was engaged.
 His friendship with Ausonius and other distinguished authors of the era proves that he delighted in associating and corresponding with the learned.
 His wealth must have been prodigious, for in addition to his town mansion on the Caelian Hill and several houses in the city which he lent to his friends.
 He possessed upwards of a dozen villas in Italy, many detached farms, together with estates in Sicily and Mauretania.

 5th-century monk Gerontius of Jerusalem, cited Olimpiodorus when he wrote, "The orator Symmachus...had relatively but a modest income, possessed three magnificent palaces in Rome, as well as fifteen villas to which he could betake himself whenever he needed change."

-Symmachus, and his real-life associates Vettius Agorius Praetextatus and Virius Nicomachus Flavianus, are the main characters of the Saturnalia of Macrobius Ambrosius Theodosius, which was written in the 5th century but set in 384.
+Symmachus and his real-life associates Vettius Agorius Praetextatus and Virius Nicomachus Flavianus are the main characters of Macrobius's Saturnalia, which was written in the 5th century but set in 384.
 These three aristocratic intellectuals lead nine others, consisting of fellow noble and non-noble intellectuals, in a discussion of learned topics, dominated by the many-sided erudition of the poet Virgil.